 Symantec noted on Monday that

-Norton Confidential security software now works with Apple’s Safari Web browser.
+its recently introduced Norton Confidential security software now works with Apple’s Safari Web browser.

 “Users need only run LiveUpdate and they will receive the new functionality immediately (they will get a message confirming that they now have Safari compatibility).
 Once the update is installed, if Safari is open, they just need to quit and re-launch Safari.
 No restart is needed,” said a spokesman for Symantec.